 Traveling brings luggage (I chose not to say baggage) and there are as many choices for what holds your belongings as there are flights to take.
 How do you make the right choice?
 Experienced travelers hold Rimowa in high regard and I wanted to try the brand for myself.
-For the avoidance of doubt, Rimowa is not a discount brand, they are in fact, very expensive pieces of kit.
-However, traveling is important to me, more so that other elements of my life where others may spend their money – it seemed like a justifiable purchase.
-Without further delay, here is my review of the Rimowa Topas Silver luggage collection.

 In 1898, a German luggage designer, Paul Morszeck began designing travel trunks with the focus on light and sturdy equipment.
 It wasn’t until the 1920s that the brand was seen as a luxury item, and it wasn’t until 1937 that aluminum was used as the perfect composite for its lightweight, sleek looks and sturdy design.

 “In the 1920s, the company’s elegant suitcases become the choice of sophisticated globetrotters.
 Richard Morszeck, the company founder’s son, launches the first aluminium trunk on the market in 1937.” – Rimowa’s website

 In the 1950s, parallel grooves were added to the design.
 The new design seemed to match the German the iconic Junkers JU 52 aircraft and has become the hallmark ever since.
 In 1976 water-proof cases were introduced to the line.
 In the early 2000s the line was expanded to include more affordable suitcases (relative to the Topas), the Salsa line among others.
 Then instead of the tilt wheel (two wheels on one side and two stands on the other) to an omni-directional wheel design.